 - You take time for yourself and do exciting things outside of work.

-But let me throw a monkey wrench into this: don't try to get the perfect balance in everything all of the time.
-Sometimes you just have to put more focus on your business for a while, and that's fine in small doses.
+But let me throw a monkey wrench into this: don't try to get the perfect balance either.
+Sometimes you just have to put more focus on your business for a while, and that's fine as long as you balance it out after some time.

 Habits of highly successful entrepreneurs